-The material below is a non-exhaustive listing of the major areas and will act as a preliminary benchmarking tool when assessing the overall venues ability to operate as a Hockey 1 competition venue with Para Ice Hockey considerations.
-Hockey 2 venue operational space requirements are the same with smaller space allocation requirements, this document highlights some key Athlete and Media space allocation differences, but not all, as they will be addressed in the next phase of detail design.
+The material below is a non-exhaustive listing of the major areas and will act as a preliminary benchmarking tool when assessing the overall venues ability to operate as the Figure Skating and Short Track Speed Skating competition venue.
 Using this material will provide the information needed to complete the next series of space studies to confirm flows, functional area space allocation, and develop further confirmation of required permanent works necessary.